awestover/thoughts/content/0stack/addictive technologies are harmful.md

-Something that I [[mildly hot takes|feel pretty strongly about]] is that technology currently does a lot of harm.
+Something that I feel pretty strongly about is that technology currently does a lot of harm.

 Don't misunderstand me -- obviously there is a lot about technology that is amazing.
 For instance, the ability to keep a blog and share it with people easily is super cool.
 Medicine is nice, heating is nice, showers are nice.
 Technology probably makes it possible to mass-produce food.
 I like my clothes and generally a ton of conveniences that come from technology.
 I like that I can call friends and family.
 I like that there are tools like Calendly that let me schedule meetings with people easily.
 I like fridges.
 Modern life is convenient and awesome in lots of ways.
 Most of all, I like vim and being able to have digital record of my [[on writing, blogging and being opinionated|thoughts]].